Netex-Cloud/Caching-Bench/README.md

 # Method

 Github actions will bootstrap web servers in docker containers.
-Than a local Jmeter program simulates a traffic.
+Than a local Jmeter program simulates a little traffic.
 A script commits results to repository.

 # Thanks